 Spacefinish worked with the Federal Airport Authority of Nigeria (FAAN) to design and fit-out art installations at the Lagos International Airport which was constructed by China Civil Engineering Construction Corporation (CCECC).

-Being one of Africa's busiest airports, we designed the airport to serve as a standard of excellence for international travel in the country.
+Being one of Africa's busiest airports, we designed the art installations to serve as a standard of excellence for international travel in the country.
 Creating an experience that not only entertains and excites passengers but also gives a glimpse of the city.

 Redesigned to Restore Passenger's Confidence